sio/bash-complete-partial-path/README.md

   its `_filedir` function.
 No extra configuration is required, just make sure you source this project *after* the main bash-completion.

-Completion functions have been tested and reported to work on Debian 9 and Windows (msys).
+Completion functions have been tested and reported to work on:

+- Linux (Debian 9)
+- macOS (requires gnu-sed from brew)
+- Windows (MSYS)

 # Contributing